ESG Sustainability Reporting

 o SME sector from 2026 onwards

-o Net turnover in the EU is at least EUR 150 million and
+o Net revenue in the EU is at least 150 million euros and

 o The company has a subsidiary or permanent establishment in the EU